cloudant/java-cloudant/README.md

 ### License

-Copyright 2014-2015 Cloudant, an IBM company.
+Copyright © 2014, 2016 IBM Corp.
+All rights reserved.

 Licensed under the apache license, version 2.0 (the "license"); you may not use this file except in compliance with the license.  you may obtain a copy of the license at